snowplow-archive/snowplow.github.com/README.md

 1. Merge them with the master branch
 2. Push the master branch to origin

 The good people at GitHub will compile the website and serve it on `http://snowplowanalytics.com`!
-Thank you [GitHub pages] (http://pages.github.com/).
+Thank you [GitHub pages](http://pages.github.com/).

 <a name="2" />